 Terms of Service

-On our website, you can enter the SMS & Online chat service when you see the floating bubble in the bottom right corner of your screen or text 647-694-2818 (during our operating hours).
+On our website, you can enter the SMS & Online chat service when you see the floating bubble in the bottom right corner of your screen.

-SMS & Chat services operating hours are from 3pm-9pm every Wednesday- Saturday.
+SMS & Chat services are open from 4pm-8pm every Thursday- Saturday.

 With the chat bubble, you can communicate with one of our skilled volunteers in real time.
 The chat is anonymous and is made to continuously cleanse the users’ url information so that it cannot be tracked.
 We also don’t record the talks.